Security Clearance Denial

 In the contractor industrial security world Facility Security Officers (FSO) are the primary interface between the U.S. Government and companies that are given access to classified information.
 As such, an FSO’s integrity and trustworthiness should be above reproach – and when faced with ethical dilemmas, they should act first and

 I ran across a recent Department of Energy (DOE) Office of Hearings and Appeals case that made me scratch my head and ask “What the heck was she thinking?’
 This one involved a DOE contractor who was completing a master’s degree program related to her job that was paid for

-First quarter statistics from January through the end of November 2017 the Defense Office of Hearing and Appeals (DOHA) Board heard 2,054 clearance denial appeals.
-As you can see, financial issues continue to outpace all other issues combined.
-Below is a breakdown by adjudicative category of the types of issues involved (Note – many cases
+First quarter statistics from January through the end of March from the Defense Office of Hearing and Appeals (DOHA) Board shows they heard a total of 150 clearance denial appeals.
+Financial issues continue to outpace all other issues combined.
+Below is a breakdown by adjudicative category of the issues involved

 As most of us clearance holders know, there are certain behaviors and situations to stay clear of lest we find ourselves called on the carpet and have our access eligibility yanked.
 Yet, despite getting an initial briefing and an annual refresher, some still play Russian Roulette and hope they aren’t